We end our LAKEWOOD-CROSSROADS section with a snapshot of the south entry of the shopping concourse.

 The completion of GREENBRIAR CENTER {4.6 miles east, in Atlanta}, in August 1965, was the first blow to STEWART-LAKEWOOD CENTER.
 GREENBRIAR was much larger and fully-enclosed.
 The "dry goods only" Penney's at STEWART-LAKEWOOD relocated to a full-line store at GREENBRIAR.
 The STEWART-LAKEWOOD location operated as a J.C.
 Penney Outlet Store until 1969.

-Meanwhile, a second expansion of STEWART-LAKEWOOD CENTER had been built on the north end of the structure.
+Meanwhile, a second expansion of STEWART-LAKEWOOD CENTER had been built on the north end.
+The Storey Theatres Lakewood Theatre showed a first feature on October 12, 1966.
 A 1-level (118,000 square foot) Woolco discount mart was dedicated on August 14, 1968.
-The Storey Theatres Lakewood Theatre had shown a first feature on October 12, 1966.
-With its northern expansion, STEWART-LAKEWOOD CENTER spanned approximately 410,000 leasable square feet and housed fifty-six stores and services.
+With its northern expansion completed, STEWART-LAKEWOOD CENTER spanned approximately 410,000 leasable square feet and housed fifty-six stores and services.

 The Lakewood Freeway, a segment of the prospective Interstate 420 project, had opened to traffic in 1966.
 This provided improved access to the shopping facility.
-However, by the mid-1970s, the demographics of the area surrounding STEWART-LAKEWOOD CENTER had changed, with the mall entering a downward spiral.
+Unfortunately, competition from GREENBRIAR CENTER was more than the older mall could withstand.
+By the mid-1970s, it was in a downward spiral.

 Sources: